erroronline1/caro/readme.md

 [Content](#content)

 ### Encryption statement
 > **Unfortunately there appears to be no reasonable way to encrypt data by the application architecture considering personnel fluctuations and mobile access.
 Public encryption key files spreading doesn't appear preferable considering shared devices.
 Long term data availability (up to 30 years) for all interchangeable staff members is critical.
 Even [key wrapping](#https://www.rfc-editor.org/rfc/rfc3394) needs a reliable main key, which is supposed to not be written down following the following statements.
-Data safety measures either have to depend on unreachability for the network from outside where frontend and backend are supposed to run within a closed network (LAN, restricted WiFi, VPN), or Transparent Data Encryption / Disk Level Encryption on the server and client side which both are a matter of responsibility of the operator of the infrastructure.
+Data safety measures either have to depend on unreachability for the network from outside where frontend and backend are supposed to run within a network environment not accessible from the web (LAN, restricted WiFi, VPN), or Transparent Data Encryption / Disk Level Encryption on the server and client side which both are a matter of responsibility of the operator of the infrastructure.
 Data in transit is encrypted for the application relies on an SSL-connection at all times.**

 ```mermaid
 graph TD;